 Have you moved?
 Click here to update your information.

 Assist fellow Bearcats!
 The Career and Professional Development Center (CPDC) is looking for internships and full-time jobs at any company (in-person or remote) within the United States for our students and upcoming graduates!
 If you are willing to take on a Bearcat this summer, please contact the CPDC at 724-805-2070 or firstname.lastname@example.org.

 These are just a few ways we serve our alumni.
 If we can help you in these or in any other way, please let us know.

-Alumni from the classes of 2009, 2010 and 2011 were recently invited to nominate one of our current faculty members for an excellence in teaching award.
+Alumni that graduated five to seven years ago are invited to nominate professors for the Thoburn Excellence in Teaching Award.
 We are especially interested in recognizing those faculty members who were important in the development of your professional or personal life.
 Alumni have a particularly good vantage point to identify those exemplary professors.

 Two generous benefactors, the late Tom and Tina Thoburn, established an endowment to annually recognize a Saint Vincent College faculty member with an award for teaching excellence.
-Based on the nominations we receive from alumni like you, a committee comprised of students, faculty and staff will select the recipient of this year’s Thoburn Excellence in Teaching Award.
-We will present the award during Founders’ Day Convocation in November.
+Based on the nominations we receive from alumni like you, a committee comprised of students, faculty and staff will select the recipient for the Thoburn Excellence in Teaching Award.
+The award is presented during Founders' Day Convocation in November.